Table of Contents[Hide][Show]

 So, it was a little disappointing, but it’s still one of the fun things to do in Dallas with kids.
 Seeing those imposing animals up close was worth the wait, even if the name “cattle drive” is a little inflated.

 We visited on a weekday so we couldn’t take advantage of the “Herd Experience with The Fort Worth Herd.”
 Available Saturday and Sunday afternoon from Memorial Day through Labor Day, the free program allows adults and kids to interact with the cattle Drovers while they use tools that were used during the Cattle Drive Era.
 You can watch as they groom and saddle a horse, practice roping and branding, hear chuck wagon stories, and take photos.
+Book this tour to Immerse yourself in the history of Fort Worth on this half-day historical tour from Dallas

 27. The National Cowgirl Museum and Hall of Fame